-Starting torque of an induction motor is very less compared to its rated torque.
-The torque of an induction motor depends on the rotor resistance, rotor reactance, and on the slip of the motor.
+The starting torque of an induction motor is very low compared to its rated torque.
+The torque of an induction motor depends on the rotor resistance, rotor reactance, and slip.

 Starting Torque of the induction Motor

-The starting torque of the induction motor can be expressed by the following mathematical formula.
+The following mathematical formula can express the starting torque of the induction motor.
 If the synchronous speed of the motor is ns, and the torque delivery of the motor is T, the input power to the rotor is given by;

 Pr = 2πnsT —————(1)